krahets/hello-algo/en/docs/chapter_divide_and_conquer/binary_search_recur.md

-# Divide and conquer search strategy
+# Divide and Conquer Search Strategy

 We have already learned that search algorithms are divided into two major categories.